 {% endfor %}

-Through this method, we can see the brief abstracts of each article on the article list page, which preserves the original HTML format and avoids the problem of tag structure damage caused by truncation, keeping the page layout neat.
+In this way, we can see the brief abstracts of each article on the article list page, which not only retains the original HTML format but also avoids the problem of tag structure damage caused by truncation, keeping the page layout neat.

-Further thought: When to choose which cutting method
+Further considerations: When to choose which cutting method

-truncatewords_html): If your website content is mainly in English, and you want the summary to be semantically complete and avoid truncation in the middle of words, thentruncatewords_htmlIt will be more suitable.
+truncatewords_html): If your website content is mainly in English and you want the summary to be semantically complete, avoid cutting words in the middle, thentruncatewords_htmlIt will be more suitable.
 It will try to truncate at word boundaries to make the summary more readable. - Get plain text summary (

-These built-in features of AnQi CMS provide great convenience for content operators.No manual HTML cleaning is required, nor do you have to worry about complex regular expressions.
-Just call the corresponding tags and filters in the template, and you can easily achieve a high-quality content summary display.
+These built-in features of AnQi CMS provide great convenience for content operators.No need to manually clean HTML, nor worry about complex regular expressions, just call the corresponding tags and filters in the template, and you can easily achieve a high-quality content summary display.

-1. How to get the original text of Markdown content instead of the rendered HTML?If you want to get the original text of Markdown content on the front-end page, rather than the rendered HTML,archiveDetailput in the tagrenderparameter settingsfalse.
-For example:{% archiveDetail rawMarkdown with name="Content" render=false %}At this momentrawMarkdownThe content stored in the variable is the original Markdown text without any conversion.
+How to get the original Markdown content instead of the rendered HTML?If you want to get the original text of Markdown content on the front-end page, rather than the rendered HTML, you canarchiveDetailput in the tag.renderthe parameter tofalse.
+For example:{% archiveDetail rawMarkdown with name="Content" render=false %}At thisrawMarkdownThe variable stores the original Markdown text without conversion.